ReactTraining/classic-react-workshop/JavaScriptPrimer.md

 import { render } from 'react-dom'
 ```

-Our training material then uses [Webpack](https://webpack.github.io/), a module bundler, to graph the dependencies and create a build so that this works in the browser.
+Our training material then uses [Webpack](https://webpack.github.io/), a module bundler, to graph the dependencies and create a build so that this works in browsers that don't yet support some of these features natively.